nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Tracey` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a student**
+**Use case: UC01 - Delete a student**

 **MSS**

-1. User requests to list students
+1. User requests to list students.
-2. Tracey shows a list of students
+2. Tracey shows a list of students.
-3. User requests to delete a specific student in the list
+3. User requests to delete a specific student in the list.
-4. Tracey deletes the person
+4. Tracey deletes the person.

     Use case ends.